 Applying a medicine patch

-There are several types of medications that are given in a patch form.
-These may be easier to administer, but there are several things to keep in mind to ensure the application is safe and comfortable for both you and the person who is ill and to optimize
+Several types of medications are given in a patch form.
+These are often easier to give, but there are several things to keep in mind for safety, comfort, and effectiveness.
+Click on each phrase to read more information.

 Tips to optimize patch adherence:

-- Choose a flat surface on the upper torso (back or front), arms, or thighs where skin movement is limited.
+Choose the area of skin where you will be placing the patch; it should be a flat surface on the upper torso (back or front), arms, or thighs where skin movement is limited.

-Cleanse the area with water and allow to dry completely.
+Clean the area with water and allow to dry completely.

 Watch the video for a demonstration and for tips on applying and using a medicine patch.
 Helpful resources